SarahDeLongteacher/website/index.md

 ![me](/hihello.JPG)

-image: a woman stands on a beach gazing off to the left of the camera. she(they) is smiling, teeth half showing, eyes half closed, smile wrinkles visible at the edges of their(her) eyes. in the background, ocean water pools around a tan sandy beach and black rocks. she(they) has brown hair, bangs blowing across their(her) forehead, white skin with a pink hue, and is wearing a grey hoodie, blue & white checkered shirt and light blue scarf.
+photo: a woman stands on a beach gazing off to the left of the camera. she(they) is smiling, teeth showing, eyes half closed, smile wrinkles visible at the edges of their(her) eyes. she(they) has brown hair, bangs blowing across their(her) forehead, light skin that has a pink hue, and is wearing a grey hoodie, blue & white checkered shirt and light blue scarf. in the background, ocean water pools around a tan sandy beach and black rocks.

 # learning